AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 If the list of `TxHash` does match, they request all `TxEffects` and proofs from the p2p.
 As a last resort, they request from the validator who initiated the slashing proposal.
 They also read the state root posted to L1.

-If they're able to retreive all the required data to re-xecute the block contents and find an invalid state root, they sign the slashing proposal and gossip the signed proposal via the p2p.
+If they're able to retrieve all the required data to re-execute the block contents and find an invalid state root, they sign the slashing proposal and gossip the signed proposal via the p2p.

 The Executing Validator who initialized the slashing proposal must aggregate signatures and post to L1 for verification once `MIN_REQUIRED_STAKE_PERCENT`of the stake has signed the proposal.

-On the L1, the contract verifies that:
+The L1 contract verifies:
 1) Validators in control of more than `MIN_REQUIRED_STAKE_PERCENT` of stake have signed the slashing proposal.

 If the above checks pass, the named committee members are slashed.
 The L1 contracts pays out a small fee to cover the cost of verifying signatures on the L1.
 This fee goes to the validator who submitted the successful slashing proposal to the L1.